thmsndk/Raft-InventoryTweaks/Readme.md

 # Features
-- Replace broken items by others in your inventory.
+- Replace broken items in your hotbar with a spare from your inventory

 # Default Raft Features
 - Z sorts your inventory